pwwang/datar/docs/indexing.md

 In most cases, indexes/column names are ignored, or reset as `r-dplyr/r-tidyr` does.
 When using 1-based indexing selection, `1` will always select the first row, even when the indexes of data frames are ranging from 0.

+## Negative indexes

+In `R`, negative indexes mean removal.
+However, here negative indexes are still selection, as `-1` for the last column, `-2` for the second last, etc. It is the same for both 0-based and 1-based indexing.

 ## Temporary index base change

 For example: